South African Adventure

 This morning we travel to Addo Elephant Park for a game drive exploring the landscape in open vehicles.
 The park is inhabited not only by elephants, but by lions, leopards, cape buffalo and rhinos.
 We return to the train in Port Elizabeth for lunch on board.
 After some free time this afternoon, the Pride of Africa continues to Oudtshoorn, home to the world's largest population of ostriches.

 Our last day on board the Pride of Africa takes us through the wild scenery of the Cape Fold Mountains before the final leg of our journey to the beautiful city of Cape Town, set against the backdrop of Table Mountain.
 South Africa's cultural capital is one of the most vibrant destinations in Africa, and features some incredible architecture, including the Italian Renaissance-style City Hall, completed in 1905.
 Here we check into the 5-Star Radisson Blu Waterfront Hotel, overlooking the Atlantic Ocean.

-Afterwards, we then descend to Kirstenbosch, where we enjoy a guided tour of the botanical gardens, nestled at the foot of table mountain.
-Following some free time for lunch, this afternoon we take a ferry across Table Bay for a guided tour of Robben Island (weather dependent) where Nelson Mandela was imprisoned for 18 years between 1964 and 1982.
-Today, the site is UNESCO World Heritage listed attraction.
+Following some free time for lunch, this afternoon we then descend as we take a ferry across Table Bay for a guided tour of Robben Island (weather dependent) where Nelson Mandela was imprisoned for 18 years between 1964 and 1982.
+Afterwards, we visit the site is UNESCO World Heritage listed attraction to Kirstenbosch, where we enjoy a guided tour of the botanical gardens, nestled at the foot of table mountain.

 We journey to Cape Point and the Cape of Good Hope via the stunning Chapman's Peak coastal drive.
 At Cape Point we take the Flying Dutchman funicular railway up to a vantage point, where we enjoy inspiring views.

 Today is spent at leisure before we transfer this evening to the airport for our flight back to London Heathrow, arriving into Heathrow on Day 17.

 Provisional departure and return times, where available, can be found together with our dates and prices by clicking on the 'Prices & Availability' button.
 We write to all booked customers approximately 10 weeks prior to the start of their tour to advise the exact departure and return time for their particular group.